top of page

 EP(behind stage): Byron - you have scurvily tricked us! - you have made us into figures of low amusement (the outraged dramatis personæ prepare to leave when they hear the audience convulsed with laughter )

-JP: It was Pigot's idea - besides - my loyal, talented troupe - some of whom are tenants - at least the audience is in good cheer - perchance drunk - and we may take the field with confidence
+B: It was Pigot's idea - besides, my loyal troupe - some of whom are tenants (casts a dark eye) - at least the audience is in good cheer - perchance drunk on Pigot's turtle soup - and we may take the field with confidence

 Muttering amongst actors